COAST TO CAPITAL TEAM CHALLENGE

 ITINERARY

-You’ll ride light, with your luggage transported separately, and support will never be far away if you really need it.
-But the road is yours, and the challenges — mechanical, cultural, and personal — are part of the story.
+You will ride light; all your luggage will be transported separately in our support vehicle.
+If you get stuck, you can call us to come to you, but the road is yours, and the challenges — mechanical, cultural, and personal — are part of the story, your story.

-Launch from the southern coast with a local challenge designed to test your resourcefulness and spark team camaraderie.
+We launch from the southern coast with a local challenge into Hingol National Park, which is designed as an easy test of your resourcefulness and spark team camaraderie.

-Explore the city’s vibrant chaos, colonial relics, and coastal charm before heading inland.
+There will also be time to explore the city’s vibrant chaos, colonial relics, and coastal charm before heading inland on our journey to Islamabad.

 Along the way